atom-box/codingBatJS/readMe.md

 # Coding Challenges
 ## What's going on here
 This repository contains dozens of snippets I have written.
 When I solve a simple coding challenge (from Leetcode, CodingBat, et al) I store my answer in this repository.
-I have written all of the code in this repository.
-Here is an example of a recent coding challenge I solved: <br>
+I have written all of the code in this repository. <br><br>Here is an example of a recent coding challenge I solved: <br>
 [![button for more info](https://github.com/atom-box/codingBatJS/blob/master/demo-button.png)](https://atom-box.github.io/codingBatJS/)

 ## The programs